-If registrars provide non-statutory services to a domain name holder (for example web hosting or email services, server space, etc.) and collect personal data on the holder for that purpose, these registrars acts as data controllers of that data, and must have legal grounds for processing the data in accordance with the GDPR.
+If registrars provide non-statutory services to a fi-domain name registrant (for example web hosting or email services, server space, etc.) and collect personal data on the registrant for the purpose of offering other services, these registrars must have legal grounds for processing the data in accordance with the GDPR.